MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 ### Prerequisites

+- An Azure DevOps organization and project where you have permissions to create pipelines and variables.
-- Azure CLI version 2.30.0 or higher, with the Azure DevOps CLI extension installed.
+- Azure CLI version 2.30.0 or higher with the Azure DevOps CLI extension.
 For more information, see [Get started with Azure DevOps CLI](../../cli/index.md).

   The Azure DevOps CLI extension automatically installs the first time you run an [az pipelines variable-group](/cli/azure/pipelines/variable-group) command.

-  In the Azure DevOps CLI commands, you can set the default organization by using `az devops configure --defaults organization=<YourOrganizationURL>`, or use the `--detect true` parameter to automatically detect the organization.
+  In Azure DevOps CLI commands, you can set the default organization by using `az devops configure --defaults organization=<YourOrganizationURL>`, or use the `--detect true` parameter to automatically detect the organization.

   You can configure the default project by using `az devops configure -d project=<Project Name or ID>`.

+  If you don't detect the organization or configure a default organization or project, you must specify the `org` and `project` parameters in the commands.

 ### Create the variable group